Bose-Einstein condensation in the Rindler space: The effective potential

-As mentioned under eq.(\ref{summation-n}), our analysis is the one at the critical moment.
-Hence, for the reason mentioned above, $m/a_c$ is assigned to the value of the chemical potential with $\alpha=0$ and $\blue{\rho = a_c^{-1}}$.
+As mentioned under (\ref{summation-n}), our analysis is the one at the critical moment.
+Thus, $m/a_c$ is assigned to the value of the chemical potential with $\alpha=0$ and $\blue{\rho = a_c^{-1}}$.

 We put an assumption that $m/a_c$ is small.
 This means that the chemical potential in this study is also small.
-The situation that $m/a_c$ is small corresponds to the relativistic situation as mentioned in the introduction.
+The situation that $m/a_c$ is small corresponds to the relativistic situation as mentioned in Sec.\ref{vnrver}.

-In what follows, we use two symbols:~$\mu$,~$\mu'$. $\mu$ means the true chemical potential, where ``true'' means that it has been given at eq.(\ref{Z_DpDp}) and the derivative with regard to $\mu$ can act on.
+In what follows, we use two symbols, $\mu$ and $\mu'$. $\mu$ means the true chemical potential, where ``true'' means that it has been given at (\ref{Z_DpDp}) and the derivative with regard to $\mu$ can act on.
 On the other hand, $\mu'$ means just a value $m/a_c$. $\mu'$ is not the chemical potential and the derivative cannot act on.

 Then, it turns out that we can expand $\Phi$ and $\Psi$ with regard to $\mu$ and $\mu'$ as

 where